- Apple Store

 This shot gives you a sense of scale.
 That huge 363 foot tall Saturn V rocket was needed just to get this lightweight little ship to the Moon.
 But they’re going to leave the Moon with even less spaceship than they came with.
 Only the top part of the LM, the part not covered in foil, is going to blast off from the Moon.

 And that’s it.
 After 2 1/2 hours on the Moon, Neil and Buzz went back inside.
-On later Apollo flights, the astronauts would stay on the surface longer, do multiple EVA’s, and even sleep in the LM.
+On later Apollo flights, the astronauts would stay on the surface longer, and do multiple EVA’s.
 But this was the trial.
 This was to answer the question, “Can we even do this?”
 Here’s the face of the first man to walk on the Moon to give you an answer.

 Neil and Buzz will stay on the surface for a few more hours, then they’ll start the long journey home.